flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 The code does the following:

 - Checks if the event is a custom event.
-- Checks if the event is BasicScenesGreetingNameSceneSaveEvent.
+- Checks if the event is BasicScenesGreetingInputSceneSaveEvent.
 - Switches to the greeting message scene.

 ## Step 40.
 Update the basic_scenes_greeting_message_scene_on_enter function.